Wintellect/WintellectPowerShell/ReadMe.md

 	Install-Module -Name WintellectPowerShell -Scope CurrentUser

+If you had a previous version of WintellectPowerShell installed and you get an error about the 'Authenticode issuer' that is because I had to renew my code signature file.
+Add the -SkipPublisherCheck to the above command.
+All required files are properly digitally signed.

 Here's the about text showing all cmdlets.
 Of course, all cmdlets have detailed help for more information.

 	TOPIC